tekknolagi/isdt/assignments/02-cli-constructive.md

 These functions can return a whole host of different errors in different conditions.
-If any of them returns a value that signals an error (check the man page for each one), you should print a helpful error message and exit immediately with a nonzero exit code.[^perror]
+If any of them returns a value that signals an error (check the man page for each one), you should print a helpful error message and exit immediately with a nonzero exit code[^perror].

 [^perror]: We won't require you to use it, but you may find the `perror`
     function (`man 3 perror`) helpful.

-You can start with the following skeleton, or you can write your own:
+You MAY start with the following skeleton:

 ```c
 #include <stdio.h>